erikh/scarlett-school/lessons/rdbms/4-joins-and-subselects.md

 So what's the difference between a `LEFT OUTER JOIN` and a `RIGHT OUTER JOIN`?
 Well, that simply indicates which table is the _authority_, and what records will be taken when they don't match.
-Let's look at this twice, for completenesses sake.
+Let's look at this twice, for completeness sake.
 First, let's write our `LEFT OUTER JOIN` as a `RIGHT OUTER JOIN` and see the difference:

 ```sql